hexolan/development/README.md

 ## About

+This application was created as a hobby project in spare time.
 In current form the application serves as a proof of concept containing bare-bones functionality.

-There are definitely aspects I'd like to improve or polish further, as such at this stage the application should be considered a work-in-progress.
+There are definitely aspects that I'd like to improve or polish further, in addition to some ideas for functionality that I would like to implement at some point, as such the application should be considered a work-in-progress at this stage.

 ## Architecture